 While forces come in pairs, there can be even more forces in an interaction.
 For example, when you throw a ball into the air, the ball is experiencing the force of gravity, friction, and the pushing force from you all at the same time!

 Forces are important because, as we learned in another lesson, they are responsible for changes in motion.
 In fact, Isaac Newton describes this in his first law.
 This law of inertia states that an object continues in its state of rest or motion unless acted on by an outside unbalanced force.
-So, your cat sleeping on the couch isn't likely to move unless you apply a force (pushing on the cat), and a satellite orbiting Earth continues along its path because there's no force stopping it.
+So, your cat sleeping on the couch isn't likely to move unless you apply a force (pushing on the cat).

 Newton wasn't just great at scientific laws; he also got his own unit of measure!
 The standard unit of force is the Newton, or N. So, for example, if something is 5 N, this means 5 Newton force.